• Home

 Can I see my naturopath and my family medical doctor at the same time?

 Yes, in fact it is encouraged!
-Meghan enjoys collaborating with other heath care providers and believes that this typically provides patients with the best possible care.
+Dr. Meghan enjoys collaborating with other heath care providers and believes that this typically provides patients with the best possible care.

 I take medication, is there any point in me seeing a naturopath?